-The Byblos campus is home to three separate residence halls: Suzy Saba and a team of assistants manage the three dormitories.
+The Byblos campus is home to two separate residence halls: Suzy Saba and a team of assistants manage the three dormitories.

 - Dorm B, owned and operated by University Housing, and located just across the street from the campus main gate.
-Dorm B, a five-floor building divided into two wings, one for men and one for women, houses 207 undergraduate full-time students and offers five types of accommodations.
+Dorm B, a five-floor building divided into two wings, one for men and one for women, houses 207 full-time students and offers four types of accommodations.

 - Standard Room: A fully furnished (28 m2) bedroom, with its own bathroom and balcony, and shared floor/kitchen (Common Room), that houses two students.
 It also contains a LED TV and a refrigerator.

 - High Standard Room: A fully furnished (35 m2) bedroom, with its own bathroom, that houses two students sharing the floor kitchen (Common Room).
 It also contains an LCD and a refrigerator.

 - Small Apartment: A two-bedroom apartment (84m2) for two to four students.
 Each apartment consists of two standard rooms, with a shared living room and a fully equipped kitchenette.